4.4

 0

-Pietersheim Castle, located in the green heart of Lanaken, is a beautiful example of Limburg heritage and forms the historical center of the expansive Pietersheim estate.
-The castle originally dates back to the 14th century, although it has been renovated and expanded several times in subsequent centuries, revealing a mix of medieval and neoclassical elements.
-The castle is surrounded by a park-like landscape with wooded avenues and ponds, making it a popular destination for walkers and nature lovers.
-Along the paths surrounding the castle, you'll encounter historic stone lanes and occasional subtle references to the estate's rich past.
-In the past, the castle played an important role in the region as the residence of noble families and the center of the surrounding estate.
+Pietersheim Castle, located in the green heart of Lanaken, is a beautiful example of Limburg heritage and forms the historical center of the vast Pietersheim domain.
+The castle originally dates from the 14th century, although it has been rebuilt and expanded several times in later centuries, showing a mix of medieval and neoclassical elements.
+The castle is surrounded by a park-like landscape with forests, avenues, and ponds, making it a popular spot for hiking and nature lovers.
+Along the paths around the castle, you will encounter historical stones, old avenues, and sometimes subtle references to the domain's rich past.
+In the past, the castle played an important role in the region as the residence of noble families and as the center of the surrounding estate.

 4